Best Time to Train Outdoors: All Factors Considered

 Winter

-How to Plan Your Week Around Air Quality
+How to Plan Your Week Around Training Conditions

-Flexible scheduling is the single biggest thing you can do to reduce pollution exposure during exercise.
-Here's a practical approach:
+Flexible scheduling is the single biggest thing you can do to optimize your outdoor training.
+Here's a practical approach using all six factors:

-- • Check AQI before every outdoor workout — not just today's, but the 2–3 day forecast
+- • Check your Training Conditions Score before every outdoor workout — not just today's, but the 2–3 day forecast

-- • Schedule hard efforts (intervals, tempo runs) on clean-air days
+- • Schedule hard efforts (intervals, tempo runs) when the score is highest — clean air, moderate temperature, low wind

-- • Move easy runs to indoor treadmill on high-AQI days without guilt
+- • Move easy runs to indoor treadmill on low-score days without guilt

 Frequently Asked Questions